cesc1989/apuntes/Luna/Backend/Direct Access/QA DART.md

 - [ ] Changes previous `TherapistDirectAccessEntry` with label `active_attesting` to `active`

 Updating Credentialing properties in HubSpot reflects to the `TherapistDirectAccessEntry` record

+> [!Note]
+> First the Therapist has to complete their Credentialing Application so that they can exist in Luxe db.

 - [ ] Contact is enrolled in the workflow
 - [ ] Goes through Active Attesting branch
 - [ ] Webhook is successful